OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/patch-method.md

 ### Converting a Text to a Boolean

 When you do a PATCH, you may need to convert a Text to Boolean.
-Since there is no Build-in function to perform this data conversion, it is necessary to do it manually.
+Since there is no Built-in function to perform this data conversion, it is necessary to do it manually.

 To do it, create a server action that receives a text input and returns a respective boolean value: